amin-zip/zip_utils/bash_utils/README.md

 Add `no_cuda: "true"` to _docker_dev_files/user_config.json_.
 Run `docker_dev delete` for changes to take effect on the next instantiation of your dev container.

-Note that OpenGL applications won't work with the base _debian:slim_ without some modifications to the container.

 #### share my bazel cache with my container: